Choosing The Best Hunting Lease Insurance Policy

 Things have changed in the past few decades.
 Today, hunting land sales and leases are going at a premium.
 Even getting permission sees fierce competition.
 Hunters are having a hard time finding places to lease and gain access to.
 Part of that is due to high demand, but it’s also a product of reluctant landowners who fear liabilities.
-Having the best hunting lease insurance policy can help alleviate these fears.
+To alleviate these fears, landowners should consider choosing the best hunting lease insurance policy they can find.

 A Need for Protection

 While this insurance policy certainly isn’t limited to hunt clubs and leases, decades ago, these helped serve as the original inspiration for the program.
 And hunt clubs and leases were born in the South.
 It all started with the forest industry and timber companies.

 Leasing itself has been around since the 1930s, in the South,” said Sean Ferbrache, chief operating officer for American Hunting Lease Association.
 “Large forest companies and landowners allowed leasing for trappers to trap on their lands.
 Liability likely came shortly after that, so although I don’t know specifically when liability coverage came into prominence, I would expect the first time a trapper or lease was injured and blamed the landowner, liability insurance was likely necessary from that point on.”